voedger/reqmd/docs/systests.md

 // line-
 ```

-Golden annotation syntax:
+LineMutations:

-- `// line-`: Remove the previous non-GoldenAnnotation line
+- `delete`: Delete the previous non-GoldenAnnotation line
+- `deletelast`: Delete the last non-GoldenAnnotation line
-- `// line+`: Add a line after the previous non-GoldenAnnotation line
+- `insert`: Add a line after the previous non-GoldenAnnotation line
   - Multiple statements are allowed and processed in order
-- `// line`: Replace the previous non-GoldenAnnotation line
+- `replace`: Replace the previous non-GoldenAnnotation line
-- `// line1`: Insert a line at the beginning of the file
+- `firstline`: Insert a line at the beginning of the file
   - Multiple statements are allowed and processed in order
-- `// line>>`: Append a line at the end of the file
+- `append`: Append a line at the end of the file
   - Multiple statements are allowed and processed in order